The Fourth Legacy

-The Fourth Legacy is the fourth full-length album by power metal band Kamelot.
+The Fourth Legacy is the fourth studio album by American power metal band Kamelot.
 It was released in 1999 by Noise Records/Modern Music.
 It is the first album to credit vocalist Roy Khan as a writer on all tracks, establishing him as the main songwriter of the band together with founder and guitarist Thomas Youngblood.

 Track listing

 All tracks are written by Roy Khan and Thomas Youngblood, except where noted.

 Personnel

 All information from the album booklet.